maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
 The dependencies, relationships, and interactions of these components make them hard to model.

-These systems often exhibit non-linear behaviour, meaning that the response can be different given the same input depending on the state.
-Although seemingly random the outputs are governed by the inputs, just unpredictable.
+These systems often exhibit non-linear behaviour, meaning that the same inputs do not always produce the same outputs and a small change in inputs can produce unproportional changes to the outputs.

 Complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.

-Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
-Governed by feedback loops, not linear equations.
+Chaos theory is the theory that complex systems, though unpredictable, are not random and that there are patterns that govern their behaviour - feedback loops not linear equations.

 Self-organisation model tells us that global patterns form out of local interactions.